anrayliu/pyvidplayer2/documentation.md

 # Subtitles(path, colour="white", highlight=(0, 0, 0, 128), font=pygame.font.SysFont("arial", 30), encoding="utf-8-sig")

 Object used for handling subtitles.
+Only supported for Pygame.

 ## Arguments
 ```path``` - Path to subtitle file.
 Currently only srt files are supported.